Boycott, Divestment and Sanctions: Right of return

 BDS demands that Israel allow the Palestinian refugees displaced in the 1948 war to return to what is now Israel.
 According to BDS's critics, calling for their right to return is an attempt to destroy Israel.
 If the refugees returned, Israel would become a Palestinian-majority state and Jewish dominance of Israel would be in jeopardy.
-They argue that this would undermine the Jewish people's right to self-determination and thus calling for it is a form of antisemitism.
+They say this would undermine the Jewish people's right to self-determination and that calling for it is thus a form of antisemitism.
 Former Anti-Defamation League director Abraham Foxman has called it "the destruction of the Jewish state through demography."

 Nadia Abu el-Haj has written that, indeed, BDS supporters believe that "the Israeli state has no right to continue exist as a racial state that builds the distinction between Jew and non-Jew into its citizenship laws, its legal regimes, its education system, its economy, and its military and policing tactics."
 BDS supporters further note that the Palestinian liberation movement has always rejected the idea that Israel has a right to exist as a racial state.
-While BDS deliberately refrains from advocating any particular political outcome, such as a one-state or two-state solution, Barghouti argues that a Jewish state in historical Palestine contravenes the Palestinians' rights:
+While BDS deliberately refrains from advocating any particular political outcome, such as a one-state or two-state solution, Barghouti says that a Jewish state in historical Palestine contravenes the Palestinians' rights:

 Norman Finkelstein, a vocal supporter of the two-state solution, has criticized BDS on this issue.
 Like Foxman, Finkelstein believes that BDS seeks to end Israel through demography, something he believes Israel will never acquiesce to.
 He therefore considers BDS a "silly, childish, and dishonest cult" because it does not explicitly state that its goal is to end Israel and because, according to him, that goal is unrealistic and broad public support cannot be found for the return of the refugees.
 Still, he believes that BDS's tactics, boycotts, divestment, and sanctions, are correct.